Supercharge your Android phone with Avast Cleanup

 You can also install a clean Windows version from your bootable Windows media by following the steps above and selecting Install Now during step 3.
 We recommend backing up your data before installing a fresh Windows version.

-Older versions of Windows can still run CHKDSK just like on Windows 10.
-You can run Error Checking from File Explorer or use CHKDSK commands for Command Prompt — all the commands are the same.
+Older versions of Windows can still run CHKDSK just like on Windows 10 and 11.
+You can run Error Checking from File Explorer or use CHKDSK commands for Command Prompt, just like in the guides above.
+All the commands are the same.

 Here’s how to access Command Prompt in older Windows versions: